turbo-play/elixir-stellar-client/README.md

 # Stellar

-An improved [Stellar](https://stellar.org) client for Elixir.
+An improved [Stellar](https://stellar.org) SDK for Elixir.
 This SDK was prepared by the [TurboPlay](https://turboplay.com) dev team as part of our contribution to the Stellar blockchain community.
 TurboPlay is developing the world's first personalized videogames marketplace with a rewarding loyalty system for players.

+Elixir - now with Stellar transaction signing capability!

 The SDK includes an XDR generator, which is used to encode/decode all communication with Stellar.
 We’re using an XDR elixir library, though with a few fixes (https://github.com/sunny-g/xdr).
 We hope XDR will also accept our changes upstream!
 We also have custom objects within the stellar sdk specific for all things stellar.

 Please help us by taking a look at our SDK and let us know if you find any issues!